 is no longer needed and lens focus calibration becomes a non-issue.

 With the LCD previewing the image about to be captured, precise focusing can be monitored, including focus peaking indication.

 Also, an enlarged view of a portion of the frame can be selected to verify focusing or to aid in precise manual focusing.

-With the tremendously detailed information the sensor makes available, technologies including face and smile detection can be implemented.
+With the tremendously detailed information the sensor makes available, technologies including face, eye and smile detection can be implemented.

 While intelligent optical viewfinders have shown great advances in recent years, complete with transparent LCD overlays, they don't come close to the capabilities of LCDs in terms of the information that can be shown.